-The Queen’s House 1871 rugby shirt is made with a heavyweight slub cotton which gives the shirt a hard wearing yet soft and comfortable finish.
+The vintage Queen’s House 1871 rugby shirt is made with a heavyweight slub cotton which gives the shirt a hard wearing yet soft and comfortable retro style finish.

-This heritage ‘old school’ shirt combines vintage colour dyes with a distressed wash to produce a nicely worn-in look and feel.
+This vintage ‘old school’ shirt combines heritage colour dyes with a distressed wash to produce a nicely worn-in look and feel.

 The number 12 is sewn on to the back of the shirt.

 This classic Queen’s House 1871 rugby shirt is inspired by the founding members of the RFU.

 All our vintage rugby shirts come packaged in a stylish Black&Blue1871 cotton drawstring bag.

 Queen’s House were founded in 1867.